paulobolinhas/GraphQL-Demo-Service/README.md

 ## Considerations

-**TO CONSIDER:** Filtering in levels (in case we have filters with the same name). - In that case we will need dependencies between resolvers.
+**TO CONSIDER:** Filtering in levels (in the case where filters with the same name exist). - In that case we will need dependencies between resolvers.